Leimy/9vz/README.md

     the serial/state loop moves to a goroutine so stdio keeps working.

-The next step before any kernel work is the smoke test: boot a stock Linux arm64 kernel under -gui.
-If a Linux console paints in the window, the whole host path (virtio-gpu + window + input) is proven good -- the same "boot Linux to survey VZ" instrument the original port leaned on.
-Only then is it worth writing the guest driver against a known-good window.

-Guest side (vz64 kernel, not started):

-  1. a virtio-gpu driver doing the virtio 1.0 handshake (crib the structure from uartvz.c), then driving the control
-     queue: GET_DISPLAY_INFO, RESOURCE_CREATE_2D,
-     RESOURCE_ATTACH_BACKING (pointed at the Plan 9
-     framebuffer pages), SET_SCANOUT, and TRANSFER_TO_HOST_2D +
-     RESOURCE_FLUSH on update.
-  2. hooking that into the soft-framebuffer screen path so flushmemscreen issues the transfer/flush for the dirty rectangle the draw layer already tracks.
-  3. virtio/USB input drivers feeding /dev/kbd and /dev/mouse
-     from the VZ keyboard and pointing devices.

-Until (1)-(3) land, -gui opens a black window but the serial console (and drawterm) work exactly as before.

 Files
 -----
     main.go            the harness (boot loaders, devices, the -gui graphics/input wiring, signal and
                        state loop)
     termios_darwin.go  raw-mode ioctl constants
-    (mouse_darwin.go removed -- modifier-click button remap rolled back) vz.entitlements    com.apple.security.virtualization
+    vz.entitlements    com.apple.security.virtualization
     check_kernel.sh    arm64 Image header inspector
-    mkarm64hdr.py      legacy header prepender (obsolete for the vz64 kernel, kept for other kernels)
     Makefile           deps / build+sign / clean (build only --
                        run ./9vz directly)
     HISTORY.md         the original pre-port phase plan